thompsonj/thompsonj.github.io/_posts/2025/2025-08-12-CCN_for_social_good.md

 ![Science for social good tree](../images/2025/science_for_social_good_tree.png)

 _The following is a transcript of the opening remarks given at the [Science for Social Good satellite event](https://anneurai.net/2025/05/05/ccn-for-social-good-2025-satellite-event/) at the Cognitive Computational Neuroscience conference organized by Anne Urai, Ili Ma and myself in Amsterdam on August 11, 2025.
-You can read Georgia Turner's blog post about the event on Anne Urai's website._
+Check out [Georgia Turner](https://bsky.app/profile/georgiaturner.bsky.social)'s [blog post](https://anneurai.net/2025/08/14/reflections-on-the-science-for-social-good-satellite-event-at-ccn-2025/) about the event posted on Anne Urai's website._

 [Prezi](https://prezi.com/view/ocYWFEGbHdeNnbWJmW15/)